 Federal Income Tax School - Webinar

-Our Annual Federal Income Tax Course will cover the following chapters from the 2022 National Income Tax Workbook as time allows.
+Our Annual Federal Income Tax Course will cover the following chapters from the 2022 National Income Tax Workbook.

 This chapter discusses important issues that help tax practitioners comply with their ethical obligations.
 Topics include discussions of ethical considerations when giving tax opinions, the ethical and legal benefits of email disclaimers, and the ethical duties for a tax practitioner serving as a trustee or other fiduciary.
 The chapter also includes ten case studies that illustrate real-life ethical scenarios.

 This chapter discusses the basis of inherited assets and the chapter of gain or loss on the sale of inherited assets.
 It explains when gifts in contemplation of death are included in the gross estate, and how irrevocable life insurance trusts and qualified personal residence trusts can reduce estate tax.
 This chapter also reviews when section 529 qualified tuition plan assets are included in the gross estate of the plan owner or beneficiary.

 Business Entitiy Tax Issues:

 This chapter examines issues that pertain to business entities, including organizational standards for LLCs seeking exempt status, 501(c)(4) social welfare organizations requirements and reporting, and reporting requirements for 5 corporation basis.

 This chapter discusses some of the issues that tax practitioners encounter when they prepare returns for clients who operate a business.
 Topics include nightly rentals, multilevel marketing, and sale of a business.

 This chapter covers issues the IRS targets as key issues for practitioners.
 Topics include employer identification numbers, liens and levies, injured spouse allocation, gig economy, IRS transcripts, and Tax Pro and online accounts.